kimjammer/Neuro/README.md

 ### Modularization

-Each concern of the program is separated out into its own python file.
-A single signals object is created and passed to every module, and each module can read and write to the same signals object to share state and data. tts.py and stt.py handle the TTS and STT, the llmWrapper.py is responsible for interfacing with the LLM API, and prompter.py is responsible for deciding when and how to prompt the LLM. prompter.py will take in several signals (ex: Human currently talking, AI thinking, new twitch chat messages, time since last message...) and decide to prompt the LLM. twitchClient.py handles the twitch integration and reading recent chat messages.
+Each concern of the program is separated out into its own python file/class.
+A single signals object is created and passed to every class, and each class can read and write to the same signals object to share state and data. tts.py and stt.py handle the TTS and STT, the llmWrapper.py is responsible for interfacing with the LLM API, and prompter.py is responsible for deciding when and how to prompt the LLM. prompter.py will take in several signals (ex: Human currently talking, AI thinking, new twitch chat messages, time since last message...) and decide to prompt the LLM.

+There are also modules which extend the functionality of the core program.
+Modules are found in the modules folder, and every functional module extends the Module class.
+Each module is run in its own thread with its own event loop, and will be provided with the signals object.
+Modules must implement the run() method, and can provide the get_prompt_injection() method which should return an Injection object.
+The Injection object is a simple data class that contains the text to be injected into the LLM prompt, and the priority of the injection.
+Injections are sorted from lowest to highest priority (Highest priority appears at end of prompt).
+When the signals.terminate flag is set, every module should clean up and self terminate.

+twitchClient.py handles the twitch integration and reading recent chat messages.
 There was an attempt made at discord integration, but receiving voice data from discord is unsupported by discord and proved unusably buggy. streamingSink.py is an unused file that would have been for receiving voice data from discord. main.py simply creates all class instances